jaksonkallio/mecono/README.md

 Mecono enables P2P internet access using trustless discovery of how isolated nodes are connected.

+## Project Status
+Currently building the simulated environment, known as SimNetwork.
+This software is in extremely early development, and basic features (even simulations of basic features) are not yet implemented.

 ## Build
 Mecono uses CMake.
 In the root directory of Mecono folder:
 ```